hummingbird-me/kitsu-web/markdown/community-guidelines.md

 #### Malicious Speech

 Don't encourage violence or hatred on the basis of things like race, ethnic origin, religion, disability, gender, age, veteran status, sexual orientation, or any other characteristics.
-We encourage you to dismantle negative speech through discussion rather than censorship.
+Refrain from the use of slurs or otherwise offensive remarks meant to target users or groups based on any of the above mentioned characteristics.

-You're still welcome to express your opinions, even if they are offensive to some users.
-We want honest and open discussion to happen on Kitsu from all sides.
-However, these opinions cross the line into malicious speech when they specifically incite violence or hatred, or make people fear you will act against them in a violent manner.
+We want honest and open discussion on Kitsu and for that to happen, we encourage you to behave in such a way that others feel welcome and secure in the community.
+You're free to express your opinion; however, it crosses the line into malicious speech when it, directly or indirectly, incites or propagates violence, hatred, or makes people fear that  you or others will act against them in a violent manner.
 We reserve the right to flush anything overtly malicious right down our digital toilet.

+#### Disinformation, Misinformation, and Propaganda.

+Don’t post or repost content that is verifiably false or misleading.
+Sharing content that is intended to intentionally deceive or may cause public harm is prohibited.
+Content that may cause public harm includes but is not limited to threats to democracy, health, and other topics which may impact a person or group negatively.

+Recognize that content and ideas circulated on online platforms — including hate, prejudice and disinformation — can have real and concrete consequences in the real world.
+This can disproportionately affect marginalized groups, including but not limited to: disabled, neurodiverse, indigenous, gender-diverse, or LGBTQIA+ individuals, as well as members of racial and religious minorities.

+#### NSFW Content

+Kitsu is home to a diverse population with different standards and needs.
+Please label not safe for work content accordingly.
+NSFW content is, in general terms, content that may be inappropriate in a professional environment, including images that are sexually suggestive or contain nudity, news photos or videos that have potentially upsetting or graphic content, excessive explicit language in videos, etc. This allows users to simply scroll past the NSFW content and still allow you the freedom to post it without conflict.

+#### Spam

+Sending or posting spam is not allowed.
+Spam is defined as the use of electronic messaging systems to send unsolicited messages, especially advertising, as well as sending or posting messages or links repeatedly on the same site.

+#### Group Name Squatting

+Group names are a key part of creating a common identity, and we want everyone to be able to get access to the names that suit them best.
+Please only create communities that you plan on actively participating in so that others can use those names if you will not.
+Do not squat on Group names.

 #### Harm to Minors